-- Before completing the FAFSA application, students will want to gather the information required to apply.
-Below are some of the data items students will need in order to complete this application: - Student's Social Security Number and his or her parents' Social Security number if providing parent information. - · Student's driver's license number. - Student's Alien Registration Number if student is not a U.S. Citizen. - Information on savings, investments, and business and farm assets for student, student's spouse (if married), and student's parents (if providing parent information).
-When calculating investments, do not include IRA accounts or the home in which student lives. - · Child Support (received or paid). - 2.
-Complete financial aid application requirements on-line at www.fafsa.gov and www.studentloans.gov
+- 1. Before completing the FAFSA application, students will want to gather the information required to apply.
+Below are some of the data items students will need in order to complete this application: - Student's Social Security Number and his or her parents' Social Security number if providing parent information. - Student's driver's license number. - Student's Alien Registration Number if student is not a U.S. Citizen. - Information on savings, investments, and business and farm assets for student, student's spouse (if married), and student's parents (if providing parent information).
+When calculating investments, do not include IRA accounts or the home in which student lives. - Child Support (received or paid). - 2.
+Complete financial aid application requirements on-line at https://studentaid.gov

-Complete the 2019-20 Free Application for Federal Student Aid (FAFSA).
+Complete the 2021-2022 Free Application for Federal Student Aid (FAFSA).